 Leiden Institute for Brain and Cognition

 How do people acquire language?
 How can you train your brain?
 What is the effect of stress on an unborn child?
-LIBC research topics range from language processing to cognitive robotics, and from psychiatric disorders to neuro-pharmacology.
+LIBC research topics range from language processing to cognitive robotics, and from psychiatric disorders to the impact of social factors on human behaviour.
 Meet several main research topics called 'hotspots'.

 One of the greatest challenges for human science is to understand how the human mind evolves and develops from infancy to adolescence, and how children learn to cope with the challenges of adulthood and acquire the complex cognitive, motivational and emotional abilities that enable humans to adapt to a variety of environments.
 LIBC-Junior scientists are excited about the possibility of taking developmental neuroscience to the next level by joining forces and combining perspectives.